Live a quiet life and work with your hands

 From “A Craftsman’s Legacy—Why Working With Our Hands Gives Us Meaning” by Eric Gorges, 2019, Algonquin Books.

 I have a need to work through creative challenges on a daily basis.
 Seriously, no sitting idle here.
 When I’m deep into a project in the workshop, I get lost for hours on end.
 So much so, that I too detach from everything else around me, and it is in this realm—this state of mind—where I reconfirm one of my steadfast truths: I am meant to work with my hands.
-I know this for certain, as I can feel it deep in my bones.
+I can feel it deep in my bones.

 What is this when you get so lost in something, lose sense of time, and feel incredibly centered?
 This phenomenon is known as “flow.”
-Mihaly Csikszentmihaly’s book “Flow, The Psychology of Optimal Experience” (Harper Perennial, 1990) digs deep into this centuries-old curiosity and is the definitive research on these inner experiences that seem to make all the difference in our lives.
-I read this book 20 years ago and I connected with it immediately.
-It was a total game-changer in how I choose to spend my time.
+Mihaly Csikszentmihaly’s book “Flow, The Psychology of Optimal Experience” (Harper Perennial, 1990) digs deep into this centuries-old curiosity and is the definitive research on these experiences that seem to make all the difference in our lives.
+I read this book 20 years ago and I connected with it immediately — it was a total game-changer in how I choose to spend my time.

 Author Eric Gorges tells a gripping story about how he walked away from his soul-crushing corporate career after a spiraling crisis of depression and self doubt led him to the brink of death, an experience that changed him forever.
-My takeaway?
-Life is just too damn short.
-Listen to your gut, find your calling and live it.
+My takeaway was pretty straight forward: Life is short.
+Listen to your gut, find your calling, and live it.

 Related post here